levi0206/lerblog2/content/posts/autodiff.md

 - In contrast, backpropagation traverses the graph only once and computes all the partial derivatives simultaneously.

 ## Example: Backpropagation on a Neural Network
-Suppose we perform a binary classification task using a neural network with three hidden layers.
+Suppose we perform a least square regression task using a neural network with three hidden layers.
 Let $x\in\mathbb{R}^4$ be a $4$-dimensional column vector.
 Assume the following:
 - The first hidden layer consists of 4 nodes.
 - The second hidden layer consists of 2 nodes.
 - A sigmoid function $\sigma$ is applied after the second hidden layer.